szolotykh/kinisi-motor-controller-firmware/commands.md

 # Kinisi motor controller commands

-Version: 1.1.0
+Version: 1.2.0
 ---

 ## Commands
 ### INITIALIZE_MOTOR (0x01)
-Description: This command initializes a motor and prepares it for use.\
+Description: This command initializes a motor and prepares it for use.
+Ignored if the motor is currently owned by an active platform (one of its wheels), so platform wheels are not reconfigured out from under the platform.\
 Properties:
 - motor_index (uint8_t): The index of the motor to initialize.
   - Range: 0 to 3
 - is_reversed (bool): Whether or not the motor is reversed.

 ### SET_MOTOR_SPEED (0x02)
-Description: This command sets the speed of the specified motor in PWM.\
+Description: This command sets the speed of the specified motor in PWM.
+Ignored if the motor is currently owned by an active platform (one of its wheels); use the platform velocity commands to drive platform wheels.\
 Properties:
 - motor_index (uint8_t): The index of the motor to set the speed for.
   - Range: 0 to 3